code-check/challenge-look-and-say/README.md

 If your function is implemented correctly, the first 2 tests will pass.

-However, if your implementation is too earnest, the last question will eat up all of your memory! :c Try to find a way to optimize.
+However, if your implementation is too earnest, the last question will eat up all of your memory! :( Try to find a way to optimize.

 PS: